Dental sealant: Indications and contraindications

 There are no specific contraindications to placing dental sealants.
 For resin fissure sealants to be successful excellent moisture control is needed during placement of the fissure sealant.
-In cases where moisture control cannot be achieved then Glass Ionomer fissure sealants should be placed until a time where moisture control is adequate enough to place resin fissure sealants.
+In cases where moisture control cannot be achieved, Glass Ionomer fissure sealants should be placed until a time when moisture control is adequate enough to place resin fissure sealants.

+Comprehensive preventive care in children

+In Pediatric dentistry, sealants can be included in comprehensive preventive care together with fluoride varnish, toothbrushing, and dietary counseling.
+During a preventive visit, after examination and cleaning, a child may have fluoride varnish or a sealant applied to protect against tooth decay.
+The comprehensive approach combines professional procedures and daily preventive measures, rather than viewing sealant placement as the sole intervention.